CLAIRE-Labo/python-ml-research-template/installation/conda-osx-arm64-mps/README.md

 There are two ways to add dependencies to the environment:

 1. **Manually edit the `environment.yml` file.**
-   This will be needed the first time you set up the environment.
+   This is used the first time you set up the environment.
    It will also be useful if you run into conflicts and have to restart from scratch.
 2. **Add/upgrade dependencies interactively** while running a shell with the environment activated to experiment with which dependency is needed.